Parent Handbook 2017-2018

 Evacuation Procedures / Sheltering Sites (internal and external)

-In the case of tornado or national emergency, or other type of emergency requiring persons to stay in the building, the Head of School shall initiate the necessary actions upon notification that her school is threatened.
+In the case of tornado or national emergency, or other type of emergency requiring persons to stay in the building, the Chief Operating Officer shall initiate the necessary actions upon notification that her school is threatened.
 Students, faculty, and other employees at the school will go immediately to their designated stations previously assigned.
 During certain conditions, the nature of the emergency may demand that students and staff be evacuated from the facility.
 They will then be moved to and housed in another alternate location, such as the evacuation site.

 In certain circumstances, evacuation may mean only going outside, away from the building and waiting for danger to pass.
 The following is the procedure that will be followed:

-The Head of School or her designee will make the decision to “Evacuate”.
+The Chief Operating Officer or his designee will make the decision to “Evacuate”.

-The Head of School or her designee will notify the local police and fire departments and the Emergency Response Team, if and as appropriate.
+The Chief Operating Officer or his designee will notify the local police and fire departments and the Emergency Response Team, if and as appropriate.

-The Head of School will then evacuate the building.
+The Chief Operating Officer will then evacuate the building.

 Teachers will walk all students to the evacuation site.